lonnen/sync-branch-to-glitch-action/README.md

 Practically you may prefer less-continuous delivery, and instead filter on [tags](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#running-your-workflow-only-when-a-push-of-specific-tags-occurs) or [releases](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#release).

 ## inputs
-- `Glitch_Git_URL` The Glitch project Git URL retrieved from the Glitch project editor
+- `GLITCH_GIT_URL` The Glitch project Git URL retrieved from the Glitch project editor
-- `gh_branch` This is the GitHub Repo branch that will be pushed to Glitch.
+- `GITHUB_BRANCH` This is the GitHub Repo branch that will be pushed to Glitch.
 If this is unspecified it defaults to 'main'

 ## License